 What is the importance of liabilities in accounting for businesses functioning on a smaller scale?

 Liabilities in accounting are usually painted in a bad light.
-However, it is to be kept in mind that several liabilities favor the company taking it.
+However, it is to be kept in mind that several liabilities in accounting favor the company taking it.
 For example, we can account for some loans that need to be taken to purchase new important assets for businesses to function.

 These assets can include tools, vehicles, and other important resources that facilitate or enhance a business.
 However, the company must keep its liabilities in check, as too many of them can act detrimental to the small business’s finances.